By Jean Hofve, DVM

 Long-term feeding of an all-dry-food diet is also suspected as a factor in CKD.
 Cats’ kidneys are highly efficient and adapted to life in the desert, where they would get most or all of their water from eating their prey.
 Cats eating dry cat food take in only half the water that cats on a canned or homemade diet get; this chronic dehydration can cause stress on the kidneys over time.
 Dry diets also predispose cats to lower urinary tract disease (FLUTD, LUTD, FUS, crystals, stones, cystitis) because they force such a high degree of urine concentration.
 Chronic or recurrent bladder disease may also be a factor in the development of CKD.

-CKD is considered progressive and incurable.
-When the process is advanced, the kidneys become small and lumpy, and the amount of functional tissue is greatly limited.
+CKD is considered progressive and incurable (although this may not be 100% accurate; see Traditional Chinese Medicine below).
+When the process is advanced, scarring causes the kidneys to become small and lumpy, and the amount of functional tissue is greatly limited.
 The most significant problems caused by the loss of function are dehydration, build-up of blood toxins, and anemia.
 These can cause weight loss, lethargy, vomiting, loss of appetite, weakness, and other signs of illness.

 Some cats are able to maintain their body weight and live relatively comfortable lives for months to years, while others succumb to the disease more quickly.
 In conventional medicine, there are drugs that can minimize anemia, help keep the parathyroid glands balanced, and control high blood pressure; and phosphate binders to prevent phosphorus precipitates from further damaging the kidneys.
 However, these may not be palatable, and may cause adverse reactions.
 It may also be important to supplement potassium in the food and/or fluids.
 Some of the best and simplest treatments include: